paypal-examples/v6-web-sdk-with-braintree-sdk-sample-integration/README.md

 ### 5. Link Braintree Sandbox Account with PayPal sandbox account.

-Follow the [Linking Braintree to PayPal Guide](https://developer.paypal.com/braintree/docs/guides/paypal/testing-go-live/javascript/v3/#linked-paypal-testing) to enable PayPal payments through your Braintree integration.
+1. Follow the [Linking Braintree to PayPal Guide](https://developer.paypal.com/braintree/docs/guides/paypal/testing-go-live/javascript/v3/#linked-paypal-testing) to enable PayPal payments through your Braintree integration.

+2. After creating your sandbox account go to the [Apps & Credentials section](https://developer.paypal.com/dashboard/applications/sandbox) and click on the PayPal application you linked to your Braintree account.
+Scroll to the "Features" section and make sure the "Vault" and "PayPal and Venmo" boxes are checked.

 ### 6. Run the Application